-Procurement Option Level of Certainty Cost Time Quality Traditional Contract Medium / High Medium / High High Design and Build High High Medium / High Early Contractor Involvement Medium Medium High Design, Build, Operate and Maintain High High Low / Medium Management Contracting Low High Medium / High
+Procurement Option Level of Certainty

+Cost Time Quality

+Traditional Contract Medium / High Medium / High High

+Design and Build High High Medium / High

+Early Contractor Involvement Medium Medium High Design, Build, Operate and Maintain High High Low / Medium Management Contracting Low High Medium / High

-3.2.7 Selection of Procurement Option (Infrastructure)
+3.2.7 Selection of Procurement Strategy

-As part of the current stage of scheme development and for the OBC, design and build has been selected as the preferred procurement strategy.
+As part of the current stage of scheme development and the OBC, a design and build procurement has been selected as the preferred procurement strategy.
 However, this is subject to further review as part of the next stage of work in developing the scheme and informing the FBC.
-The reasoning for selection of a design and build procurement method at this stage is discussed further below.
+The reasoning for selected a design and build procurement method at this stage is discussed further below.
+The main reasons for selection are:

 - This option allows the scheme programme to progress without significant delay during an involved procurement exercise.
 This allows some key programme activities to be progressed by the design team and will enable certainty of design in a shorter space of time. - It also achieves an appropriate balance between design progression and contractor input.
-The design needs to progress sufficiently to allow a consistent basis for tendering between contractors but also allow contractor input to design before final contract award so that issues such as buildability and construction phasing can be appropriately addressed.

-Adopting a design and build approach puts the responsibility for design, including integration, with the contractor and it would be the responsibility of GCP to define its requirements.
+The design needs to progress sufficiently to allow a consistent basis for tendering between contractors but also allow contractor input to design before final contract award so that issues such as buildability and construction phasing can be appropriately addressed. - Adopting a design and build approach puts the responsibility for design, including integration, with the contractor and it would be the responsibility of GCP to define its requirements.
 In relation to the primary procurement objectives, the design and build model will provide GCP with more opportunity to drive value for money and more opportunity to transfer delay risk and interface risks to the contractor.
-Table 3.6 shows how that selected procurement option meets the required Commercial Case objectives.
+See Table 7 which shows how that selected strategy meets the required outcomes.